 A hold will be placed on the student's account for any charges past due including tuition, miscellaneous fees, and/ or student loan.
-A hold prevents a student from registering and receiving various services from SUA including, but not limited to, transcript requests.
+A hold may prevent student from registering and receiving various services from SUA.
 Account balance and hold information is available through the PeopleSoft Student System and/or through loan servicer.
-Please contact the Office of Student Accounts for resolution of past due balances and the removal of all financial holds.
-Contact the indicated office for release of non-financial holds.
+Contact the Office of Student Accounts for resolution of past due balances and the removal of financial holds placed by the office.
+Please contact the indicated office for release of other non-financial holds.